elileka/personal_website/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "Postdoc of Computational Biology" institution = "Max-Planck Institute for Biophysical Chemistry" year = 2021
+  course = "Postdoc in Computational Biology" institution = "Max-Planck Institute for Biophysical Chemistry" year = 2021